mgharvey/mgharvey.github.io/research.md

 * **The use of genomic data in systematics**

 New DNA sequencing technologies are able to produce massive amounts of genetic data, but their application to systematics research is in its infancy.
 I have been working to develop and test approaches for obtaining data appropriate for systematics.
-The method I have focused on is sequence capture of ultraconserved elements.
-Ultraconserved elements are parts of the genome shared by widely divergent species - this conservation facilitates alignment of homologous sequences and adjacent variable regions provide information for comparative study.
+The method I have focused on is sequence capture of ultraconserved elements. <a href="http://www.ultraconserved.org" target="_blank">Ultraconserved elements</a> are parts of the genome shared by widely divergent species - this conservation facilitates alignment of homologous sequences and adjacent variable regions provide information for comparative study.
 I have also been working with RAD-Seq datasets and have been developing bioinformatics pipelines and analytical tools for dealing with the massive amount of genetic data obtained using these methods.

 * **Examining causes of phylogeographic discordance across species**